-It is envisaged that papers from the conference will be submitted for consideration for publication in Irish Studies in International Affairs and submission of paper proposals confirms that the authors are, in principle, happy for their paper to be published in the journal.
+It is envisaged that papers from the conference may be considered for publication in the journal Irish Studies in International Affairs and submission of paper proposals confirms that the authors are agreeable for their paper to be published in the journal should they be accepted.

 All personal data collected will be used solely for the purpose of conducting a review assessment in line with General Data Protection Regulation (GDPR).
-Please also refer to the RIA Publications Department's Data Protection and Retention Statment and Jotform Transparency Statement which are both contained on our GDPR webpage linked to above.
+Please also refer to the RIA Publications Department's Data Protection and Retention Statement and Jotform Transparency Statement which are both contained on our GDPR webpage linked to above.
 Data in submissions to this Open Call may be shared with the Standing Committee for International Affairs, reviewers, RIA publications and administrative personnel.
 Data, including CVs will be retained for the duration of the review process and administration of the conference and journal.

 Stay up to date with the Royal Irish Academy newsletterSign up now